otterize/docs/docs/documentation/getting-started/tutorials/network-mapper.md

 One of the benefits for using the network mapper is the ability to track changes over time for communication within your cluster.
-Let's add traffic to the cluster and see how the Intents Observer tracks it.
+Let's add traffic to the cluster and see how the Network Mapper tracks it.
 You can do that by deploying our example which consists of two pods: client and server, communicating over HTTP.